-At the School of Information in April 2018, while a bit out of breath due to my race uphill to get there, I gave my dissertation talk and discussed the implications of my research for the social and data sciences.
+At the School of Information in April 2018, I gave my dissertation talk and discussed the implications of my research for the social and data sciences.
+(I am unfortunately out of breath for part of the talk due to my race uphill to get there.)
 I also spoke at CITRIS in January 2013 about how we might move beyond simple "approve" and "disapprove" measures of opinion and present the public's views with more of the nuance and complexity it has.
-Additionally, in October 2015, I was on the radio talking about how Americans are coming out in increasing numbers on Facebook.
+Additionally, in October 2015, I was on the radio talking about how Americans were coming out in increasing numbers on Facebook.

 Research Topics in Human-Computer Interaction (CS 260) · User Interface Design & Development (INFO 213) · Computer-Mediated Communication (INFO 216) · Political Behavior (PS 261) · Introduction to Artificial Intelligence (CS 188) · Berkeley Method of Entrepreneurship (IEOR 190A) · Quantitative Research Methods (INFO 271B) · Doctoral Research & Theory Workshop (INFO 294).
 I've also taken most of Berkeley's computer science core (CS 61A, 61B, 70).